Aga Khan Gold Cup: 1958–1970

 In 1958, the Karachi Kickers, led by Abdul Ghafoor Majna became the first champions, defeating their city rivals Karachi Mohammedans.
-The Dhaka Mohammedan won the double next year, winning the Aga Khan Gold Cup along with the Dhaka League title.
+The Dhaka Mohammedan won the double next year, winning the Aga Khan Gold Cup along with the Dhaka First Division League title.

 In 1960, it was another Mohammedan, this time the black and whites from Calcutta, who lifted the trophy.
 The final between the Calcutta giants and PSM Makassar from Indonesia is still regarded as one of the best matches ever played at Dhaka.
-The Indonesians went into the final as the favorites, but the Makran players of Calcutta Mohammedan triumphed in the final, winning 3–1.

-The following year, Indonesia triumphed with a 5–0 win in the final against Pakistan Railways F.C., and Indonesian football at that time was on a high: in August, their national team had lifted the Merdeka cup in Malaysia, while their junior team was joint champions in Asian Youth football.
+The Indonesians went into the final as the favorites, but the Makran players of Calcutta Mohammedan triumphed in the final, winning 4–1.
+The following year, Indonesia triumphed with a 5–0 win in the final against Pakistan Western Railway, and Indonesian football at that time was on a high: in August, their national team had lifted the Merdeka cup in Malaysia, while their junior team was joint champions in Asian Youth football.
 The team at Dhaka was a mixture of these teams, but it was officially regarded as the Indonesia XI.

-After two years of foreign domination, local pride was restored by Dhaka League inaugural champion, Victoria SC, in 1962.
+After two years of foreign domination, local pride was restored by Dhaka First Division League inaugural champions, Victoria SC, in 1962.
 In another one-sided final, they thrashed the Young Taegeuk Football Association, the feeder team from South Korea, 5–1 in the final.
 Like the Calcutta Mohammedan, the Victoria side was filled with Makran players.
 Many at the time considered Victoria SC side to be the strongest club side in South Asia.
-To further emphasize the strength of Pakistani football at the time, the Pakistan Railways F.C.
-(West Pakistan) won the trophy the next year.
-Dhaka Mohammedan and Karachi Port Trust F.C. shared the honor in 1964.
+To further emphasize the strength of Pakistani football at the time, the Pakistan Western Railway won the trophy the next year.
+Dhaka Mohammedan and Karachi Port Trust F.C. shared the honour in 1964, drawing the final match by nil, and the replay match by 1–1.

 As Pakistan got involved in a war with India in 1965, no tournament was held that year.
 When the event restarted a year later, the PSSI Young Garuda or the feeder team from Indonesia emerged as the champs.
 They defeated Dhaka Mohammedan in the final 2–1.
 PSMS Medan (Indonesia) won the cup in 1967.
 But, the Indonesian domination was broken in 1968, as Dhaka Mohammedan, the most successful club in Aga Khan Gold Cup history, won the cup once more.
-In the final, East Pakistani forward Golam Sarwar Tipu scored a brace as they defeated Ceylon 5–1.
+In the final, East Pakistani forward Golam Sarwar Tipu scored a brace as they defeated Ceylon 5–0.

-After a break in 1969 due to political unrest, the 1970 final saw the Bargh Shiraz F.C. of Iran defeat the Persebaya Surabaya of Indonesia 2–1 in the final.
+After abandonment in 1969 due to mismanagement, the 1970 final saw the Bargh Shiraz F.C. of Iran defeat the Persebaya Surabaya of Indonesia 2–1 in the final.
 This was the last Aga Khan Gold Cup in Pakistan, as the East was separated from West in 1971, with the eastern half emerging as the new independent nation of Bangladesh, with Dhaka as its capital.